zhivkopetrov/robotics_v1/README.md

 # robotics_v1

 ## A C++20 Robot Operating System 2 (ROS2) Foxy Fitzroy workspace
+*You're reading the documentation for an older, but still supported, version of ROS 2.
+For information on the latest version, please look at the [master](https://github.com/UniversalRobots/Universal_Robots_ROS2_Driver/tree/master") branch.*

 This is the official repository for the Robotics Accelerator course, created by me and powered by Ocado Technology.
-  - More on the training - refer to the [Robotics Accelerator page](https://pages.beamery.eu/ocadogroup/page/ot-sofia-roboticscourse2022)
+  - More on the training - [Robotics Accelerator page](https://pages.beamery.eu/ocadogroup/page/ot-sofia-roboticscourse2022) / [Official Video](https://www.youtube.com/watch?v=wgNpRyYdaUs)

 The project utilizes a personal 2D game_engine set of libraries and highly configurable thread-per-component module  architecture.
   - More on the game_engine - refer to its [documentation](https://github.com/zhivkopetrov/game_engine)